syedlovish01/sql-data-modeling-project/README.md

 ## Sample Queries

-The `sample_queries.sql` file contains various queries to demonstrate the database's capabilities.
 Here are a few examples:

 ```sql
 1. Success Rate by Space Agency